Exp-Communicate-Using-Markdown-Cohort-1/series-communicate-using-markdown-nahidgaffar/index.md

-# <h1> This is  H1 heading
+<h1> This is  H1 heading

-In this following ccmmit I added all 'h1'  headings
+<h6>In this following commit I added  'h1'  heading